Tunings and Temperament

 About Temperament and why should we care?

 ‘Temperament‘ refers to the distance in pitch between intervals in the scale, and how those distances are determined.
+Without temperament, there is no tuning system.

 12 tone equal temperament is ubiquitous—this is the way Western instruments have been tuned since circa 1850.
 In this system the octave is the only mathematically pure harmonic - every other interval is a little out of tune.
 Why is it so popular?
 Simple: Equal temperament allows us to play our instruments in every key.
 This great blessing, however, comes with a curse.
 We are never truly in tune, being a little out of tune in every key.

-Because many players see the NAS flute as a vehicle for solo, meditative playing, we offer just intonation.
-In this method, the 3rds and 5ths are perfectly, mathematically in tune.
 The difference is audible.
 The downside is, the flute will not play well in other keys.
 So what?
 Our flutes are pretty much confined to one key anyway, so why should this matter?
 It doesn’t - unless you are playing with others or to a jam track.
 Then there will be weird dissonances.

 —How does just intonation compare to tuning to 432hz?

 The A = 432hz tuning simply flattens every tone by 8 hz.
 You are still in ‘artificial’ equal temperament.
-Just intonation changes the distance in pitch between notes in the scale.
-It changes the relationship between the notes.

 — Just intonation is available in all keys and registers.